-Pine Script alertcondition(): Complete Guide to Custom TradingView Alerts 2026
+Pine Script alertcondition(): Build Custom TradingView Alerts

-What Actually is alertcondition()?
+What Actually Is alertcondition()?

-Here's why traders actually love this function:
+Here's why traders actually use this function:

 - You choose what matters: Turn specific alerts on or off based on what you're watching

-How alertcondition() Actually Works (The Simple Version)
+How alertcondition() Works (The Simple Version)

 alertcondition(condition, title, message)